 Functionality

-The required functionality of the scripting library is as follows.
+The supported functionality of the scripting library is as follows.

 Starting, monitoring and ending a script